nilsiker/godot-synty-asset-helper/README.md

 ## Known issues and limitations

-- The addon currently only imports the **static mesh source files** as mesh resources.
+- The addon currently only imports **static mesh source files** as mesh resources.
+- Character import is not currently supported.
 - Custom shader materials are not supported.
 - Repeated re-enabling of the plugin can cause Godot to freeze and crash.